 Weekly we hear stories of disciple-makers who accept Jesus Christ as their Savior, despite the contradictory religious ties of their families.

-That’s what many disciple-makers all over the world face, as they are given the Good News of Jesus Christ, and must share it with their families.
 To make matters worse, many of these disciples live in communities where respect for elders trumps religious truth, and disagreement within families can result in alienation.
 Here are some of their stories:

 Sajit attended a discipleship training where he accepted the Lord as his Savior and began worshipping Jesus Christ.
 Following the training, he returned to his home, where he would be the only believer.
-His father was the head Buddhist priest in their community, and Sajit was hated by not only his family, but his entire village.
+His father was the head Buddhist priest in their community.
+In fact, Sajit was hated by not only his family, but his entire village.
 False rumors spread quickly, and people on the street would spit on Sajit as he passed by.
 Six months later, he attended a leadership training, and found a job in the crusade against human trafficking.
 Through this position, the Lord provided Sajit with a positive reputation, and relationships among law enforcement officials in his village.
 As a result of the Lord’s provision, he has been able to share the Gospel with the community that persecuted him, and bring many of them to Christ.

 The obedience of Bibek and Sajit is inspiring, as they remain faithful to Jesus Christ despite persecution from their families.
 Their faith has developed an intimate relationship with Jesus Christ, and the courage to disciple in the wake of persecution.